RULES AND REGISTRATION

 Open red - clean-up time is expected to be longer.
 Cars will be pushed to turns three and four.
 Drivers may exit their cars when safety permits, but are to remain in the general area of their cars.
 Three crew members per team will be allowed on the track.

 During a red flag stop, any car brought into the pit area will be disqualified from the race in progress.

 Tire(s) may be changed only during a red flag stop in the A-Main.
 However, you will restart from the tail.
 During sanctioning events the sanctioning organization’s rules will apply.

 Drivers involved in red flag accidents are to be evaluated EMS personnel.
 This is for the welfare and safety of all drivers involved.

 If a driver’s car comes to a stop at any time on the track, the said driver will go to the rear.
 Exception: If a driver is spun and deemed to be intentional they will retain their spot.

 If a driver has been stopped by an official or if driver stops by an official for safety reasons (loose seat belts, debris on track, etc.), driver will retain their position.
 Exception: If a driver stops prior to the start of an event before the flagman gives the one to go signal or before the yellow light has been turned off, said driver will retain starting position.

-All Other Classes: JUDGEMENT CALLS will be made by track officials
+JUDGEMENT CALLS will not be made by track officials or staff.

 RESTARTS: All restarts will be single-file at the cone on the frontstretch.
 Drivers must stay in single file order, strictly nose to tail and may not pass until they pass the cone.
 Cars passing before the green is displayed will be penalized two positions for each car jumped.
 If the caution is displayed after the infraction, driver will be penalized then.
 If the race goes non-stop without another caution, the finish will be adjusted accordingly.